 We accept Visa, MasterCard and American Express, debit cards and cash.

-Yes, the baby and music all get recorded onto DVD, which you will take home with you on the day.
+Yes, your whole scan gets recorded onto DVD, which you will take home with you on the day.

 Printing from an Ultrasound machine is never fantastic and often the quality of the photos disappoint.
-We prefer to download all the high resolution JPEG still images we take during the scan onto a CD-ROM.
-Generally between 25-60 images depending on how quickly we get to the baby’s face.
-High quality photos can then be printed out at home, or at a photo shop.
+Our brand new machines have built in WiFi which means we can transfer images and movie clips straight to your phone at the med of the scan (generally between 25-60 images and clips depending on how quickly we get to the baby’s face).
+High quality images can then be sent by email, SMS or to WhatsAPP or can be immediately uploaded to FaceBook, Instagram etc… or printed out at home, or at a photo shop.

 Whilst we only employ the most highly skilled obstetric sonographers and take the utmost care in making gender determinations we can never guarantee the determination 100%.
 Our sonographers are trained not to make a determination until they have seen clearly from at least two different angles.
 If they are not able to see the gender clearly you will be sent for a walk or have an ice pack on the tummy.
 If, after all that, we are still unable to see the gender we will bring you back and rescan you for free at the first opportunity.